DaisyIpatzi/daisyipatzi.github.io/_posts/2022-11-14-summary-post2.md

 ---
 title: 'GDPR Regulation and Data Protection rules as a Trust-Enabler in the EU and Beyond'
 date: 2022-11-14 00:00:00
-description: 'Essay: Summary Post 2 | Module 1: The Data Professional'
+description: 'Essay: GDPR Regulation and Data Protection Rules'
 featured_image: '/images/demo/UNCTAD_2021.png'
 ---

 ## GDPR Regulation and Data Protection Rules as a Trust-Enabler in the EU and Beyond

-It is extremely enriching to read the contributions made in the Collaborative Learning Discussion (of Essex Online), especially since we all have different backgrounds, nationalities, and most of us have been working for different industries.
-First, I would like to keep pointing out that amid the era of globalization, the rapid technological evolution poses new challenges for the protection of personal data; we are faced with powerful technological tools for data protection in the digital ecosystem and plus, data is the gold of the 21st century for many companies.
-My research has found that 71% countries have legislation around the world, (United Nations Conference on Trade and Development, 2021).
+In today’s globalised world, the rapid pace of technological change brings new challenges when it comes to protecting personal data.
+While we now have access to powerful digital tools designed to keep information safe, data itself has become one of the most valuable assets of the 21st century for many organisations.
+Interestingly, 71% of countries around the world have already introduced legislation to address data protection (United Nations Conference on Trade and Development, 2021), which reflects just how important (and urgent) this issue has become on a global scale.

 ![](/images/demo/UNCTAD_2021.png)